-The Washington Student Achievement Council offers competitive salaries and a comprehensive benefits package, which adds approximately 30 percent to employees’ base salaries.
+Compensation and Benefits: The Washington Student Achievement Council offers competitive salaries and a comprehensive benefits package, which adds approximately 30 percent to employees’ base salaries.
 As state employees, Washington Student Achievement Council employees receive the following benefits:

-Employees and their families are covered by medical, dental, and vision insurance, as well as basic life and long-term disability insurance plans.
+Insurance: Employees and their families are covered by medical, dental, and vision insurance, as well as basic life and long-term disability insurance plans.
 Additional insurance coverage is available at special group rates.
 Visit the Health Care Authority for more information.

-Employees can choose either a defined benefit plan (PERS 2) or a combined defined benefit/defined contribution plan (PERS 3).
+Retirement/Deferred Compensation: Employees can choose either a defined benefit plan (PERS 2) or a combined defined benefit/defined contribution plan (PERS 3).
 In addition, the state offers a Deferred Compensation program for additional tax-deferred retirement investment savings.
 Visit the Department of Retirement Systems for more information.

-Leave benefits for classified employees include 12-22 days of vacation per year; 11 paid holidays; 12 days of paid sick leave per year; newborn, adoptive, and emergency child care leave; leave without pay for maternity and education; paid leave for jury or other civil duties; and leave for military service.
+Vacation and Leave: Leave benefits for classified employees include 12-22 days of vacation per year; 11 paid holidays; 12 days of paid sick leave per year; newborn, adoptive, and emergency child care leave; leave without pay for maternity and education; paid leave for jury or other civil duties; and leave for military service.
 Exempt staff members receive all of the above leave and accrue the maximum 22 days of vacation per year.

 Growth Opportunities: The state offers extensive opportunities for career growth and personal development.
 We offer tuition reimbursement and tuition waiver programs.
 Employees also can attend workshops, seminars, and other training opportunities to build skills and develop management capacity.

-Other benefits include flexible work schedules, an Employee Assistance Program, a Dependent Care Assistance Program, Payroll deduction for the Guaranteed Education Tuition (GET) Program, and credit union membership.
+Additional Benefits: Other benefits include flexible work schedules, an Employee Assistance Program, a Dependent Care Assistance Program, Payroll deduction for the Guaranteed Education Tuition (GET) Program, and credit union membership.